 At only 26 years of age, Vera Chepkorir is an officer of the Narok County government.

-Meet Vera Chepkorir, a young government worker with a message for unemployed Kenyans [Pulse Contributor's Interview]
+Meet Vera Chepkorir, government worker with a message for unemployed Kenyans [Pulse Contributor's Interview]

 Why TVET is the way to go